 Home

 The New York Vipassana Association (NYVA) is a nonprofit organization that sponsors periodic public events and local residential courses in Vipassana meditation as taught by S.N.
-Goenka or his assistant teachers.
+Goenka, within the New York Metropolitan Area, including nearby New Jersey.

 Introduction to Vipassana | What to Expect on a Course | How to Apply for a Course |